 We Make Decisions Irrationally & Rationalize Afterwards

-We think of ourselves are rational, but we make most of our decisions irrationally and only later back-rationalize to “make sense” of our choices.
+We think of ourselves are rational, but we make most of our decisions irrationally and only later back-rationalize to “make sense” of our choices -called indeed “sense-making” in psychology-.

 We’re not perfect.
 Phones aren’t perfect.
 We want to make all our users happy.

-Jobs acknowledge the mistake, but without apologizing or saying “I’m sorry”.
+Jobs acknowledges the mistake, but without apologizing or saying “I’m sorry”.

-He simply stated a universal truth and then moved to a positive response to which everyone can agree with.
+He simply stated a universal truth and then moved to a positive response with which everyone can agree with.

 High Ground is Adult Ground